jamesdhope/hugo_blog/content/post/nemo-watsonx-guardrails/2024-02-27-nemo-guardrails-watsonx.markdown

 Input/Output Self-Moderating Rails, Execution Rails and Dialog Rails can be used to keep the language model on-topic and are collectively refered to as Topic Rails.

-#### Support for RAG Applications
+#### Support for RAG Applications including Retrieval Rails.

-Ne-Mo Guardrails supports two approaches for guardrailing RAG applications including "Relevant Chunks" which are passed directly to the generate method and configuring a knowledge base as part of the guardrails configuration.
+Ne-Mo Guardrails supports two approaches for guardrailing RAG applications including "Relevant Chunks" which are passed directly to the generate method or configuring a knowledge base as part of the guardrails configuration.
+This second approach is a Retrieval Rail.

 For example, using the "Relevant Chunks":